 This annual program is sponsored by Character.org and recognizes K–12 schools and districts that demonstrate excellence in student character education initiatives.
 More than 3 million educators, students, parents and community members have been positively impacted by being involved with a School of Character.

 Specifically, judges look for schools that have an ethic of caring, shared core values throughout the school and a connection to the community.
 In January 2023, 73 state-level schools and two districts were recognized.
 For the coming year, the mock audit application is open so you can start evaluating your school for this award.

 Edyth May Sliffe Awards for Distinguished Mathematics Teaching in Middle School and High School

 This MAA (Mathematical Association of America) award is focused on math teachers who promote student learning and excitement about math.
-Specifically, it’s focused on teachers who have motivated their learners to engage in one of the MAA AMC competitions.
+Specifically, it recognizes teachers who have motivated their students to engage in one of the MAA American Mathematics Competitions.

 The ACTFL National Language Teacher of the Year

-Foreign language teachers are eligible to earn this recognition, which is presented by the American Council on the Teaching of Foreign Language (ACTFL).
-The primary purpose of the award is to draw attention to the profession of foreign language teaching, and to recognize those who continue to elevate the discipline.
-Eligible teachers must expect to teach for the next two years, and must be involved at least part time in a foreign language teaching role.
+Foreign language teachers are eligible for this award presented by the American Council on the Teaching of Foreign Language (ACTFL).
+The primary purpose of the award is to draw attention to the profession of foreign language teaching and to recognize those who continue to elevate the discipline.
+Eligible teachers must expect to teach for the next two years and must be involved at least part-time in a foreign language teaching role.